This is the third part in our series about mushroom colonization.

 When mycologists refer to an “aggressive” colonizer, they’re talking about a fungi which produces mycelium at a rapid rate—oftentimes even under imperfect conditions, such as less-than-ideal nutrients or environmental conditions.

 Being an aggressive colonizer isn’t just a matter of speed.
 It likely means that the fungi can propagate itself in environments where the likelihood of contamination is high.
 For culinary mushroom growers, these kinds of fungi are ideal, because they’re more likely to produce a viable (and plentiful) crop.

 However, the term is often used to refer to the colonization capabilities of mushrooms.
 So why exactly are some mushrooms better at colonization than others?

 It all has to do with biodiversity.
 Let’s learn more about that:

-Why are Some Magic Mushroom Strains More Aggressive Colonizers Than Others?
+Why are Some Mushroom Strains More Aggressive Colonizers Than Others?

-Next, we’ll take a look at three examples of real-world magic mushroom strains that are quick colonizers.
+Next, we’ll take a look at three examples of real-world mushroom strains that are quick colonizers.

 Ready to Learn More About Fungal Taxonomy?
-Order Your Microscopy Research Magic Mushroom Spores Here!
+Order Your Microscopy Research Mushroom Spores Here!

 Excited to learn more about fungal taxonomy?

-Amateur microscopy is a growing hobby in the United States, because it’s completely legal to study the spores of psilocybin mushrooms.
+Amateur microscopy is a growing hobby in the United States, because it’s completely legal to study the spores of psilocybe mushrooms.